cc682/luabindj/README.md

 # luabindj
-A lua bind based on luaj
+A lua binding based on luaj